morislorys/morislorys.github.io/README.md

 # morislorys.github.io
-i like this kin of stuff
+i like this kind of stuff.